dotnet/core/release-notes/7.0/known-issues.md

 ## .NET Runtime

-### Unable to decompress 4GB+ zip archives

-It's impossible to decompress large (4GB+ after compression) zip archives that consist of more than one zipped file.
-There is no known workaround.
-More information and workaround can be found at: https://github.com/dotnet/runtime/issues/77159.
-This issue will be fixed in the December servicing release.

 ### Unable to evaluate expressions in a Blazor WebAssembly App

 It isn't possible to evaluate expressions in a Blazor WebAssembly app using .NET 7 RC1 https://github.com/dotnet/runtime/pull/75495